mostafizurhh/simora-client/README.md

 # Live Link: https://auth-react-context-3b499.web.app/

+## Tools and Technologies
+Tailwind, DaisyUI, React photo view, React-day-picker, React-Query, React-hot-toast, React-Router-Dom, React Icons are some of the technology components/libraries that has been used in this project

 ## About The Project

 * This is a fullstack project with combination of Client side, Server side and Database.